 -- Salary and benefits

 The current annual salary for the governor is $175,000, an amount which cannot be increased during a term in office.
-In 2014, the state ranked fifth highest in the level of its gubernatorial salary behind Pennsylvania ($187,818); Tennessee ($181,980); Illinois ($177,412; and New York ($179,000); and Illinois ($177,412).
-In addition, the governor has an expense account of $95,000 per year for official functions and travel, an account which was the subject of controversy after it was disclosed in May 2015 that Governor Christie had charged $360,000 to the account since taking office in January 2010, with large amounts for entertainment and catering.
-The governor is also provided an official residence at Drumthwacket, a mansion located in Princeton, but both Governors Christie and Corzine primarily have used the building for meetings and conferences rather than as a residence.
+In 2022, the state ranked tied for 12th highest in the level of its gubernatorial salary, with the highest in New York at $225,000, California at $209,747, Pennsylvania at $201,729, Tennessee at $198,780, and Washington at $187,353.
+In addition, the governor has an expense account of $95,000 per year for official functions and travel.
+The governor is also provided an official residence at Drumthwacket, a mansion located in Princeton, but recent governors--including Corzine, Christie and Murphy--primarily have used Drumthwacket for meetings, receptions and special events rather than as a residence, preferring to maintain as living quarters their prior private residences.
 A beachfront home at Island Beach State Park is also available for the governor's use.
-The office of the governor is at the State House in Trenton, and the chief executive's travel is normally provided by the State Police.
+The chief executive's travel is normally provided by the State Police.

 Governors have typically participated in the meetings and other activities of the National Governors Association, an organization based In Washington which meets twice yearly to review positions on issues affecting the states.
 The Republican Governors Association and the Democratic Governors Association are more politically focused groups, with Governor Christie using his position in 2014 as chair of the Republican body to raise campaign funds to support election of party candidates in other states.

 The New Jersey State Archives is the official repository for papers and other materials of governors during their time in office.
 A catalogue with a list of available holdings is published online, but with little access to original sources, which require an appointment for research at the Archives in in Trenton.